07 June 2017

 The Texas native is the author of The Earl Blog at INMA.org, as well as a frequent speaker at media industry conferences worldwide.
 His views on where news media companies fit into the emerging landscape are sought after by the world's leading companies, and he is widely quoted in trade magazines, newspapers, industry Web sites, and more.

 His mix of global trend-spotting with passion for journalism and a wry Texas wit make him one of the most popular and highest-ranked keynote speakers at conferences.
-Earl has spoken at more than 200 media industry conferences, as well as dozens of corporate boards and town-hall meetings with media company employees and college campuses.
+Earl has spoken at more than 200 media industry conferences, as well as hundreds of corporate boards and town-hall meetings with media company employees and college campuses.

 Earl was honoured for his work with the 2005 Silver Shovel Award for meritorious service to the global media industry, as well as the 2001 Golden Tie Award for contributions made to the European news media industry.